We’re offering a 15% discount on day tours taken between 02 January & 31 March 2026. Use code ‘early26’ at checkout

 As part of James IV’s extensive building work at the castle, the Royal Apartments and Great Hall were used as a royal palace by the Stewart monarchs until 1603.

-As part of the castle’s military heritage, there is a small, mostly ceremonial garrison.
-Ceremonially, a gun is fired from the castle rampart at one o’clock every day as an immortal timepiece for the city.
+There is still an active garrison at Edinburgh Castle which houses a military museum.
+As part of the castle’s military history and its connection to the city beyond, a ceremonious gun is fired from the castle rampart at one o’clock every day as an immortal timepiece for the city.

 Grassmarket